 Torsades de pointes is a type of atypical heart rhythm.
 It occurs when the lower chambers of the heart beat faster than the upper chambers.
-Though it can be life threatening, proper treatment can significantly improve a person’s outlook.
+Treatment options may include supplements or medications.

 Torsades de pointes is an uncommon type of ventricular tachycardia, or disturbance of the heart’s rhythm.